StackVista/stackstate-docs/develop/developer-guides/stackpack/prepare_package.md

     └── stackpack.conf
 ```

-## What is inside the StackPack package?
+## What's inside the StackPack package?

 Inside the `.sts` archive you can find the provisioning directory, resources directory and a configuration file.
 Provisioning directory is prepared for provision groovy scripts, and Templates.